-Another handy tool for choosing eye shadow colors is with the color wheel using color theory.
+Another handy tool for choosing eye shadow colors is the color wheel.
 Remember this color wheel from art class, when you (maybe) learned about primary and secondary colors, as well as complementary colors?
-It’s time to review that knowledge because to make your eyes stand out; you’re going to want to find complementary colors!
+It’s time to review that knowledge because to make your eyes stand out, you’re going to want to find complementary colors!
 Complementary colors are colors that if you mix them together, you’ll make white or black.

 However, to find this without mixing, you can simply look at a color wheel and find opposites.
 The opposite of green is red, the opposite of blue is orange, etc. You can use this to help “play up” your eyes.
 So if your eyes are blue, using orange or copper-toned shadows are going to make them stand out.
 If they’re green, try a burgundy, reddish brown, or bronze shadow.
 Since brown doesn’t really have an opposite, it’s time to take a closer look.

 You have options, as any color works pretty well!
 However, you can also look at what flecks of color appear in your eyes - if there are small yellow sparkles, a purple shadow will look amazing!
 If you have small green specks within the brown, try burgundy!
 You can also check out the flecks of color in blue and green eyes as well!

 For blue eyes, I love the LORAC Unzipped palettes.
 They have a lot of different colors in the orange and copper ranges, so are fantastic at helping blue eyes really stand out, with a stark contrast to the face and makeup!

 For green eyes, I love MAC’s Burgundy Times Nine palette to truly make those babies pop!
 Since red is the opposite of green on the color wheel, you have to be careful not to look scary with red shadow, and these burgundy options simplify that!